 - Respond to client requests within 2 weeks.

 - Become an active member of UBC Coaches Community of Practice by participating in Coaching@UBC sponsored professional development

 - Participate in periodic coaching reviews with a Coaching@UBC Mentor Coach.

 - Maintain regular contact with Coaching@UBC and inform them about any changes that can affect your ability to fulfill your terms for affiliation.

-Our next intake of External Coaches will be this Fall.
+Our intake of External Coaches take place during the Fall from September to November.
 To join our roster of UBC External Coaches, you must:

 - be a graduate from an ICF Accredited Coach Training Program

 - have a minimum of 60 hours of coaching experience and in the process of obtaining an ICF ACC Credential OR

 - hold an ICF credential (ACC, PCC, or MCC); Coaches who are ICF credentialed preferred.

 - lead a 20 minute sample coaching session to demonstrate how they integrate the ICF Core Competencies into their coaching.